Spring 2026 Boating Classes

 USPS ADVANCED COURSES, ELECTIVES, SEMINARS, & GUIDES

 The Electives are in-depth courses covering areas of interest to all boaters.
 Seminars are two-hour courses that can also be taken independently.
 Guides are exclusively for independent study.
-Seminar and Guide texts can be purchased through the USPS Ship's Store (see website address on Line 2 of the table below) or at some retail marine stores.
+Learn more here

 Click on the titles below to see a course description.